 Technology changes on a daily basis.
 It allows students, faculty and staff to leverage innovations that help us all work faster, smarter and achieve more.

 Yet with the increase in technology comes the threat to valuable information.
-In an effort to protect the information of students, employees, alumni and friends, Bentley created the Enterprise Data Security office to address policy, process and compliance issues surrounding data security.
+In an effort to protect the information of students, employees, alumni and friends, Bentley created the Information Security office to address policy, process and compliance issues surrounding data security.

 Protecting data at Bentley will be addressed in five major phases.
 They include:

 - Identifying Sensitive Information.
 Not all data are equal; to help with the process of identifying what information is considered confidential, Bentley created a Data Classification Policy which breaks out data into four major categories.